101shreyash/jstart/README.md

 # jstart
-jstart is a simple starter template for JavaScript projects.
+jstart is a simple starter template for JavaScript project.
-.